-The Road to Bremen is a Chain of Command campaign that was published in the Too Fat Lardies Christmas Special 2017 and focuses on the British drive to capture Bremen in April 1945.
-This is an interesting looking campaign that features a high degree of uncertainty, not least for the German player.
-As mentioned, it is April 1945 and with the end in sight there is a good chance some of the German units will simply allow themselves to slip into the POW cages without a fight.
-That said, this presents the British player with some uncertainty too, how many scenarios will feature surrenders and how many will feature a fight?
-With only three platoons, the British player needs to be careful and ensure he has troops in hand should this become a drawn out campaign.
+The Road to Bremen is a Chain of Command campaign that was published in the TFL Christmas Special 2017 and focuses on the British drive to capture Bremen in April 1945.
+This is an interesting looking campaign that features a high degree of uncertainty not least for the German player.
+With the end of the war in sight there is a good chance some of the German units will simply allow themselves to slip into the POW cages without actually fighting a scenario (in game terms that's decided by an 'Endkampf' die roll).
+That said it also presents the British player with uncertainty.
+How many scenarios will feature German surrenders and how many will feature a fight?
+With only three platoons, the British player needs to be careful to ensure he has troops in hand should this become a drawn out campaign.

 I've elected to play the Germans.
-To be honest I like the challenge and it will be good to see how my mixed bag of units performs.
+To be honest I like the challenge and it will be good to see how my mixed bag of units perform.
 The Heer units (two platoons) have a 50/50 chance of surrendering, so are the most unreliable.
 The Volkssturm have a 33% chance of surrendering, but as Green troops and only a two squad platoon, they are unlikely to offer a stern resistance.
 Which means much hinges on the two platoons of Fallschirmjager who only have a 16% chance of surrendering and should offer the toughest fight.
-There are some very useful supports available, from Pak 40s to an anti-tank ditch and while these will be lost should the troops defending them surrender, they add some punch to the defence.
-From Turn 5 the Germans are able to roll for additional support and there's some very useful kit - from additional squads to a Hetzer.
+There are some very useful supports available from Pak 40s to an anti-tank ditch, and while these will be lost should the troops defending them surrender they add some punch to the defence.
+From Turn 5 the Germans are able to roll for additional support and there's some very useful kit - from additional squads to a Hetzer, however nothing is guaranteed.

-The German must allocate his units and the supports to specific maps prior to the start of the campaign.
-Once set they must remain on those maps, so it's important the German player develops some sort of plan for his defence.
-If the defending unit surrenders, so does any support units and all static defences are lost.
-As my opponent Dave will be reading these AARs, I will only reveal what is allocated to each map as the British arrive.
-To keep an element of fog of war, the British will roll 1D6 prior to arrival at each map.
+The German player must allocate his available units and the supports to specific maps prior to the start of the campaign.
+Once set they must remain on those maps so it's important the German player develops a plan for his defence.
+If the defending unit surrenders so do any support units and all static defences are lost.
+To keep an element of fog of war the British will roll 1D6 prior to arrival at each map to determine if any defending units surrender.
 Based on the result the Germans will advise the British of the outcome and we will progress from there.